Alfresco/alfresco-ansible-deployment/docs/developer-guide.md

-# Developers' guide
+# Developers guide

-This page is a developer's guide to popular commands used in the process of setting up environment and testing.
+This page is a developers guide for to popular commands used in the process of setting up environment for development and testing.

 ## Basic pipenv knowledge